carpentries-incubator/workflows-nextflow/episodes/04-processes.md

 > {: .solution}
 {: .challenge}

-## Conditions
+## Conditional execution of a process

 The `when` declaration allows you to define a condition that must be verified in order to execute the process.
 This can be any expression that evaluates a boolean value; `true` or `false`.

 It is useful to enable/disable the process execution depending the state of various inputs and parameters.

-For example:
+In the example below the process `CONDITIONAL` will only execute when the value of the `chr` variable is less than or equal to 5:

 ~~~
 //process_conditional.nf